HichamAgueny/cuFFT/cuFFTOpenACC.md

 # Summary

-In this documentation we provide an overview on how to implement the GPU-accelerated library FFT (Fast Fourier Transform) in OpenACC and OpenMP applications.
+In this documentation we provide an overview on how to implement a GPU-accelerated library FFT (Fast Fourier Transform) in an OpenACC application.
 Here we distinguish between two FFT libraries: cuFFT and cuFFTW.
 The cuFFT library is the NVIDIA-GPU based design, while cuFFTW is a porting version of the existing [FFTW](https://www.fftw.org/) library.
 In this tutorial, both libraries will be addressed with a special focus on the implementation of the cuFFT library.
 Specifically, the aim (focus) of this tutorial is to:
 * Show how to incorporate the FFTW library in a serial code.
 * Describe how to use the cuFFTW library.
 * Show how to incorporate the cuFFT library in an OpenACC and OpenMP applications.